 Wine, best glass of wine while traveling and where?

-One of my favourite views has got to be from the Ngong Ping cable car.
-The moment you get across that one hill and the Giant Buddha is in sight, is unforgettable.
+One of my favorite views has got to be from the Ngong Ping cable car.
+The moment you get across that one hill and the Giant Buddha is in sight is unforgettable.

 Years spent traveling?:

 Since I was a kid.

 I’m not really a fan of any particular team, but I love the whole baseball experience.
 My first baseball game was a high school game in Virginia.
 A few years later, I saw the Nationals beat the Braves on the 4th of July in DC, which was spectacular, and last year I saw the Portland Sea Dogs with my friends.
 I love everything about it – the mascots, the junk food (although I’m normally strictly anti-junk), the singing and games.

 I would love to watch a rugby game in New Zealand.
 And see a sumo match in Japan!